williamyoum/Current-Song-Discovery/client/README.md

 ## Design

+The structure of the design is quite simple.

+TrackTheory features a discover button and login button.
+These buttons trigger the display of the track facts on the page.

 ## Technology

 TrackTheory's front end is built using the React framework with HTML based on JSON data from Spotify Api.

+The backend technology uses Express and Node.js for API access and data fetching.

+## Future Development

+- Create a drop down for different playlists,
+- Write an algorithm for a relation between top play counts, replay counts, and track facts for favorite keys and genres.

 ## React